gabalafou/map-jupyterlab-frontend-components/second-draft.md

 The file browser allows the user to interact with folders and files on their file system.

+![Screenshot on which the file browser panel in the left panel area is outlined](annotated-ui-screenshots/file-browser-panel.png)

-Node-to-node CSS selector path for this node:
+#### Node-to-node CSS selector path for this node:

     div#main > div#jp-main-content-panel >
     div#jp-main-vsplit-panel >